yannxou/PublisherExpectations/README.md

 ## Tips

-Thanks to Combine we can adapt the publisher to do many things while keeping the test readability:
+Thanks to Combine we can adapt the publisher to check many things while keeping the test readability:

 * Expect many values to be emitted:
 ```swift